 Advanced analytics and AI require a unified, scalable framework that manages structured, semi-structured, and unstructured data.

 A robust data architecture framework enforces the use of centralized repositories such as data lakes and data warehouses to eliminate silos.
-Real-time pipelines such as Apache Kafka and Airflow ensure clean data is ready for analysis.
+Real-time pipelines such as Apache Kafka and Airflow ensure clean data is ready for analysis, enabling data scientists to leverage advanced analytics and AI effectively.

 Processing frameworks such as Apache Spark and Kubernetes allow AI models to train on a high volume of data by enabling parallel processing of large datasets.
 GPU-enabled platforms such as TensorFlow or NVIDIA RAPIDS further enhance this infrastructure.